+Figure 1.10: Repression via DNA looping.
+Figure from Phillips, Kondev and Theriot [74]; used with permission of Garland Science.

+1.2.
+DYNAMICS AND CONTROL IN THE CELL

+1-19

+RMM: Obtain permission

-Figure 1.8: Repression via DNA looping.
-Figure from Phillips, Kondev and Theriot [59]; used with permission of Garland Science.
-A feature that is present in some types of repressor proteins is the existence of an inducer molecule that combines with the protein to either activate or inactivate its repression function.
-A positive inducer is a molecule that must be present in order for repression to occur.
-A negative inducer is one in which the presence of the inducer molecule blocks repression, either by changing the shape of the repressor protein or by blocking active sites on the repressor protein that would normally bind to the DNA.
-Figure 1.9a summarizes the various possibilities.
-Common examples of repressor-inducer pairs include lacI and lactose (or IPTG), tetR and ATc, and tryptophan repressor and tryptophan.
-Lactose/IPTG and ATc are both negative inducers, so their presence causes the otherwise repressed gene to be expressed, while tryptophan is a positive inducer.
+Figure 7-37 Molecular Biology of the Cell 5/e (© Garland Science 2008) Figure 1.11: Effects of inducers.
+Reproduced from Alberts et al. [2]; permission pending. figures are finalized order for repression to occur.
+A negative inducer is one in which the presence of the inducer molecule blocks repression, either by changing the shape of the repressor protein or by blocking active sites on the repressor protein that would RMM: use sublabel when normally bind to the DNA.
+Figure 1.11a† summarizes the various possibilities.
+Common examples of repressor-inducer pairs include lacI and lactose (or IPTG), tetR and aTc, and tryptophan repressor and tryptophan.
+Lactose/IPTG and aTc are both negative inducers, so their presence causes the otherwise repressed gene to be expressed, while tryptophan is a positive inducer.
 The process of activation of a gene requires that an activator protein be present in order for transcription to occur.
 In this case, the protein must work to either recruit or enable RNA polymerase to begin transcription.
 The simplest form of activation involves a protein binding to the DNA near the promoter in such a way that the combination of the activator and the promoter sequence bind RNA polymerase.
-One of the most well-studied examples is the catabolite activator protein (CAP)-also sometimes called the cAMP receptor protein (CRP)-shown in Figure 1.10.
-Like repressors, many activators have inducers, which can act in either a positive or negative fashion (see Figure 1.9b).
+Figure 1.12 illustrates the basic concept.
+Like repressors, many activators have inducers, which can act in either a positive or negative fashion (see Figure 1.11b).
 For example, cyclic AMP (cAMP) acts as a positive inducer for CAP.
+RMM Later: Add material on zinc finger proteins (Alberts p 421-422) and leucine zipper proteins (Alberts p423)

+Figure 1.12: Activation of gene expression. (a) Conceptual operation of an activator.
+The activator binds to DNA upstream of the gene and attracts RNA polymerase to the DNA strand. (b) Examples of activiators: catablite activator protein (CAP), p53 tumor supressor, zinc finger DNA binding domain and leucine zipper DAN binding domain.
+Figure from Phillips, Kondev and Theriot [74]; used with permission of Garland Science.
 Another mechanism for activation of transcription, specific to prokaryotes, is the use of sigma factors.
 Sigma factors are part of a modular set of proteins that bind to RNA polymerase and form the molecular complex that performs transcription.
 Different sigma factors enable RNA polymerase to bind to different promoters, so the sigma factor acts as a type of activating signal for transcription.
 Table 1.2 lists some of the common sigma factors in bacteria.
 One of the uses of sigma factors is to produce certain proteins only under special conditions, such as when the cell undergoes heat shock (discussed in more detail in Chapter 5).
-Another use is to ./intro/figures/MBoC09_07_37.eps Figure 1.9: Effects of inducers.
-Reproduced from Alberts et al. [2]; permission pending.
+Another use is to control the timing of the expression of certain genes, as illustrated in Figure 1.13.
+Later: Add some additional figures and materials here, guided by what we need RMM for the heat shock example.
+Would be nice to include Courney Fig 2.9 here; see C. Gross article for meanings of the different subunits.
+Table 1.2: Sigma factors in E. coli [2].